joshuacassidygrant/tofu3d/README.md

 Events are passed around in an EventContext with dynamic event payloads.
 Event listeners and triggers must all be bound in terms of an event context, which is a service in itself.

 ### Glops
 A Glop (Generalized Local Object or Process) is a single object that is contained in a GlopContainer.
-Generally, Glop is subclassed to represent any major managed, live data in a Tofu game.
+Generally, Glop is subclassed to represent all live data in a tofu game.

+GlopContainers are responsible for holding all Glops and acting as their interface to other services.

+On data serialization, GlopContainers dump their content Glops to be serialized.
+On deserialization, each GlopContainer must call for its Glops to "resolve" after they receive data so that they can rebuild inter-Glop links and rebind any necessary services.

 ### Resource Libraries
 Resource libraries allow the serving and storage of items of a specified type.
 Each resource library is a service.
-Use ResourceLibraries to load and store data from formats like XML or JSON, to load in prefabs, to maintain custom enum-like classes or to serve media like strings, sprites, textures, models and sound.
+Use ResourceLibraries to load and store data from formats like XML or JSON, to load in prefabs, to maintain custom enum-like classes or to serve media like strings, sprites, textures, models, functions and sound.

 Resource libraries are similar to GlopContainers in that they contain and serve objects; however, a ResourceLibrary does not ever update its objects after load and ResourceLibrary objects must be accessible in O(1) time by string lookup.
 GlopContainers are generally self-contained, and their contents must be accessed through queries through the GlopContainer service (or by a GlopId in O(1)).
 ResourceLibraries are intended to be used by many services to access necessary data.